 WILD POPULATION NUMBERS AND RANGE

-The Grey Parrot is found in southern Nigeria, southern Central African Republic, Democratic Republic of Congo, Gabon, Equatorial Guinea, southeastern Ivory Coast, northern Angola, Tanzania, west Kenya, west Uganda, Principe and Bioko Islands.
+The Grey Parrot is found in southern Nigeria, southern Central African Republic, Democratic Republic of Congo, Gabon, Equatorial Guinea, southeastern Ivory Coast, northern Angola, Tanzania, western Kenya, west Uganda, Principe, and Bioko Islands.

 Hayley Potter, Head of Section for Animal Encounters is the EAZA Species Monitor for the African Grey Parrot and sits on the EAZA (European Association of Zoos and Aquaria) Parrot Taxon Advisory Group.

 Although we don't hold the African Grey Parrot species at Woburn Safari Park, Hayley is actively involved in their captive management at other wildlife collections throughout Europe.

 The species was formerly widespread over much of Africa, however, Grey and Timneh parrots are now threatened throughout much of their natural ranges due to extensive deforestation, particularly in western Africa.

 Both species (Psittacus erithacus and Psittacus timneh) have been elevated on the IUCN (International Union for the Conservation of Nature) Red List to 'Vulnerable in the Wild' status, on the basis of rapid population declines over three generations (47 years).
 Recent estimates range from as low as 560,000 to a high of 12.7 million (Pilgrim et al. in prep).

 Population declines have been noted in Burundi, Cameroon, Ghana, Kenya, Nigeria, Rwanda, São Tomé and Príncipe, Togo, Uganda, and parts of Congo and the Democratic Republic of the Congo.
 In all of these decreases, trapping for the wild bird trade is implicated as the main cause, with habitat loss also having a significant impact.